 Section 54 allows the judge to give directions to the jury, if necessary, to ensure that they give the same weight to evidence given through a live link as they would had the evidence been given by the witness in person in court.

-Applications for live links should be made in writing to the court on the form attached at Annex A and in accordance with Parts 2 and 29 of the Criminal Procedure Rules.
-The application should not be 'badged' with the CPS logo as it is not a CPS form but is one prescribed by the relevant Practice Direction.
+Applications for live links should be made orally in the first instance in the magistrates' court, in line with Transforming Summary Justice, or in writing to the court in accordance with Part 18 of the Criminal Procedure Rules – Rules 18.23-18.26 concern live links.
+The application should not be "badged" with the CPS logo as it is not a CPS form but is one prescribed by the relevant Practice Direction.
+Click here to download the form from the Ministry of Justice.

-The application should be made as soon as reasonably practicable, and in any event not more than 14 days after the defendant pleads not guilty.
+The application should be made as soon as reasonably practicable, and in any event not more than 28 days after the defendant pleads not guilty in a magistrates' court or 14 days after the defendant pleads not guilty in the Crown Court.
 The application must be served on the court and the defence.
 The time limit can be extended upon application to the court providing an explanation is given.

 Applications made by the defence for one of their witnesses (other than the defendant) to give evidence through a live link should include the name, address and date of birth of the witness or as many of those details as are known to the accused when the application is made.